 - (a) A Non Pro can accept payment of entry fees and/or expenses for: - (1) Demonstrations, exhibitions, or international competitions where the Non Pro is representing their National Federation. - (2) Competitions where the Non Pro is representing their college or school as an individual or part of a team. - (3) Demonstrations pre-approved by the NRHA Executive Committee. - (4) Travel expenses from an NRHA Affiliate for exhibitors qualifying for NRHA Affiliate Championship competition.
 See Adequan® North American Affiliate Program Conditions. - (b) Students enrolled in college/university equine programs may accept remuneration for giving lessons or training horses astride as part of an educational curriculum (e.g., internships, exchange programs) during the term of the curriculum.
 To be accepted under this provision, a Non Pro applicant must disclose this information to the NRHA office.
-Students exempted under this provision may only show in open competition during the term of the curriculum. - (c) A Non Pro may appear in reining industry advertisements as long as no remuneration, direct or indirect is received. - (d) A Youth member can be selected for and participate in any NRHyA approved exchange program without jeopardizing his/her Youth Non Pro status. - (e) A Non Pro applicant can be a certified instructor in a national equine therapy program (e.g. Professional Association of Therapeutic Horsemanship International).
-The therapy instructor shall only teach students enrolled with an approved organization or students prescribed such rehabilitation by a licensed medical doctor.
-For NRHA to accept a Non Pro under this provision, the applicant must disclose this information on his/her Non Pro Declaration form.
+Students exempted under this provision may only show in open competition during the term of the curriculum. - (c) A Non Pro may appear in reining industry advertisements and/or endorse products or services. as long as no Remuneration, direct or indirect, is may be received for these activities.
+However, the Non Pro must abide by all other requirements of the Non Pro Conditions and refrain from engaging in Prohibited Activities. - (d) A Youth member can be selected for and participate in any NRHyA approved exchange program without jeopardizing his/her Youth Non Pro status.